lbryio/spec/index.md

 The block reward schedule was adjusted to provide an initial testing period, a quick ramp-up to max block rewards, then a logarithmic decay to 0.
 The source for the algorithm is [here](https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp#L1594).

+#### Addresses

+The address version byte is set to `0x55` for standard (pay-to-public-key-hash) addresses and `0x7a` for multisig (pay-to-script-hash) addresses.
+P2PKH addresses start with the letter `b`, and P2SH addresses start with `r`.

+All the chain parameters are defined [here](https://github.com/lbryio/lbrycrd/blob/master/src/chainparams.cpp).

 ## Metadata

-Metadata is structured information about the stream or channel separate from the content itself (e.g. the title, language, media type, etc.).
-It is stored in the [value property](#claim-properties) of a claim.
+Metadata is structured information about a stream or channel separate from the content itself (e.g. the title, language, media type, etc.).
+It is stored in the blockchain as the [value property](#claim-properties) of a claim.

-Metadata is stored in a serialized binary format via [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+Metadata is stored in a serialized binary format using [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 This allows for metadata to be:

 - **Extensibile**.
 Metadata can encompass thousands of fields for dozens of types of content.
 It must be efficient to both modify the structure and maintain backward compatibility.
 - **Compact**.
 Blockchain space is expensive.
 Data must be stored as compactly as possible.
 - **Interoperabile**.
 Metadata will be used by many projects written in different languages.

-The serialized metadata may be signed to indicate membership in a channel.
+The serialized metadata may be cryptographically signed to indicate membership in a channel.
 See [Channels](#channels) for more info.

 ### Specification

-As the metadata specification is designed to grow and change frequently, the full specification will not be examined here.
+The metadata specification is designed to grow and change frequently.
+The full specification will not be detailed here.
 The [types](https://github.com/lbryio/types) repository is considered the precise specification.

 Instead, let's look at an example and some key fields.